-In my opinion, configuration is the utmost important part of the on-boarding process of any software solution.
-It's by far my favorite subject and my team is passionate about providing our clients with best-in-class expertise and tools to guide them through the process of defining how they want the system to work for them.
+In my opinion, configuration is the utmost important part of the onboarding process of any software solution.
+It's by far my favourite subject, and my team is passionate about providing our clients with best-in-class expertise and tools to guide them through the process of defining how they want the system to work for them.

 Concretely, we plan for training and configuration activities to begin very early in the project and continue for the duration of the project until we go live, together, with our clients.
 People have a common misconception about configuration.
-They think configuration should be done over days of locking down super-users and SMI’s in a conference room brainstorming and debating over how they should configure a system.
+They think configuration should be done over days of locking down super-users and SMIs in a conference room: brainstorming and debating over how they should configure a system.
 That is absolutely the worst thing you could ever do.
 Configuration is best done over short interactive sessions that will happen over weeks or months, depending on the scope of a project.
 The best ideas and decisions will actually happen in between those sessions.
 Configuration will happen when you spend time without focusing on it too much, this is when your brain will work its magic and give you the answers you are looking for.
-That and a little bit or our help!
+That and a little help from my team!

-Once the initial configurations are agreed upon and you go live, we'll continue to guide you and help you make sure that your people are happy with the system.
+Once the initial configurations are agreed upon, and you go live, we'll continue to guide you and help you make sure that your people are happy with the system.
 And this doesn’t mean we won’t decide, together, to revisit configurations over time.
 They will most probably have to evolve because nothing is static.
 Businesses, markets, industries, economies, those all evolve, for better or worst, there’s only one certainty, it will change.
-And, trust me, there’s absolutely nothing wrong with questioning a system and deciding to reconfigure it, it would be a mistake not too do that before deciding it no longer fits your business needs.
-But that’s a whole other topic, the cost of implementing a new system… ill touch on that in another article.
+And, trust me, there’s absolutely nothing wrong with questioning a system and deciding to reconfigure it, it would be a mistake not to do that before deciding it no longer fits your business needs.
+But that’s an entirely different topic, the cost of implementing a new system… ill touch on that in another article.

 With that being said, we have seen our user base and system adoption grow immensely since we changed the way we see and handle configuration, even with clients that have been with us for many years.